Remedies

 Butcher's Broom

-A small, spiny evergreen shrub native to Europe and the Mediterranean, with a long history in folk herbalism and traditional use as both a wild vegetable and herbal preparation.
+A small, spiny evergreen shrub (Ruscus aculeatus) native to Europe and the Mediterranean, with a long folk-herbalism history, a traditional circulatory reputation, and use as both a wild vegetable and a standardized extract.

 Calamine